 If, after reading this article, you have further questions, we invite you to contact us at Shouse Law Group.

-- "Quid pro quo" sexual harassment, in which a supervisor demands sexual favors or behavior in exchange for employment benefits; or
+- "Quid pro quo" sexual harassment, in which a supervisor demands sexual favors or behavior in exchange for employee benefits; or

 The key point to know about either type of harassment by a supervisor in California is this: if the harassment is perpetrated by the victim's supervisor, or by someone in successively higher authority (i.e., by the supervisor's supervisor), then the employer is strictly liable for the harassment.

-This means that, if an employee brings a harassment lawsuit, an employer can be liable for damages for the supervisor's harassment regardless of whether it acted reasonably to prevent such harassment from occurring.
+This means that, if an employee brings a harassment lawsuit, an employer can be liable for damages for the supervisor's harassment regardless of whether it acted reasonably to prevent such harassment from occurring.3

 Example: Rob is the principal of a public school.
 Kelly is a teacher at that same school.
 Rob tells Kelly that he will arrange for her to teach the "gifted" class at the school--known for being an easier and more enjoyable teaching assignment than most--if she will have sex with him.